lponisio/ds-environ/docs/07-geospatial-I.md

 # Geospatial data I: data types (rasters and vector data)

 ##    Lecture summary

+We will explore the properties of raster (M) and vetcor (W) and their properties and plot them.
+The readings is about shifts in fire severity in Oregon (Haldofsky et al. 2020) and we will visualize that change in our lab by plotting the fire severities of several recent wildfires.

 ###   Learning Objectives

 For Monday, we will: